Heffernan Engine Works: West Seattle shipyard (1918–1925)

-On 3 May 1918 the Heffernan Dry Dock Company purchased the floating drydock of the Oregon Drydock Company.
+On 3 May 1918, the Heffernan Dry Dock Company purchased the floating drydock of the Oregon Drydock Company.
 It was towed from Portland to Seattle.
-This dry dock was 340' long, with a beam of 80', and a capacity to lift 3,500 tons.
+This dry dock was 340 feet long, with a beam of 80 feet, and a capacity to lift 3,500 tons.
 The dock was moored at 1650 Harbor Avenue SW at the company's property in West Seattle.
-The company also installed a marine railway that was 250' long and could accomodate vessels up to 2,500 tons.
-In 1918 Heffernan built a 1-story machine shop that was 84' by 160' at the new shipyard.
-By 1919 the company employed 400 workers there.
+The company also installed a marine railway that was 250 feet long and could accommodate vessels up to 2,500 tons.
+In 1918, Heffernan built a 1-story machine shop that was 84 feet by 160 feet at the new shipyard.
+By 1919, the company employed 400 workers there.

 The Heffernan Engine Works machine shop in Pioneer Square moved to the Heffernan Dry Dock Company shipyard in 1923.
 The new shop was located at 1722 Harbor Avenue SW.

 At the end of World War I, it became apparent that the Emergency Fleet Corporation had contracted for many more ships than were needed for peacetime.
 The four design 1001 ships for which Heffernan Engine Works built engines in 1918 were broken up in 1922.
 The worldwide glut reduced the cost of existing ships so much that new shipbuilding activities contracted.
 John Heffernan, now 60 years old, with significant real estate development, financial, and political interests, chose to close the shipyard in 1925.
 Heffernan's drydock was sold to Lake Union Dry Dock & Machine Works.